Should I Divorce My Cheating Spouse?

 If you do stay married, you and your spouse should sign a postnuptial agreement.
 A postnup is just like a prenup, except you agree to it after you’re married.
 A postnup can give you security around certain issues that would be addressed in a divorce.
 You are taking a risk by staying with your cheating spouse—a prenup offers you protection in the event it doesn’t work out.
 If your spouse won’t sign, this is another red flag.
 If they don’t intend to cheat again, then protecting you in a potential future divorce should not be a problem.

 Whether you decide to get divorced or give your marriage another try, you deserve to be loved and respected.
 If your spouse can’t give that to you, it’s time to go.
 If you need help with your divorce or postnuptial agreement, Porchlight is here for you.
-Call 678-435-9069 to schedule a Legal Clarity Session and see how you can move forward.
+Call 678-435-9069 to schedule a Strategy Session and see how you can move forward.